vigneshjayavel/eks-wizard/README.md

 # Unleash the Power of CloudServiceTree for Advanced Cloud Management

 This repository unveils the potential of CloudServiceTree, an innovative, no-code, and highly modular cloud infrastructure management framework developed by me.
-I have applied this framework to construct an advanced three-tier web application on Amazon Web Services (AWS) as a part of the Wiz SE Technical Exercise.
+I have applied this framework to construct an advanced three-tier web application on Amazon Web Services (AWS) as a part of a Technical Exercise.

 ## Simplifying Cloud Management with CloudServiceTree